 Funder: U.S. National Science Foundation

-Summary: Supports translation of STEM research to real-world practice through three tracks: exploratory, translational, and partnership-driven projects.
+Summary: Supports the translation of use-inspired STEM research into real-world practice through three tracks: exploratory, translational, and partnership-driven projects.

-Key Information: TTP-T and TTP-P require I-Corps training; TTP-E is only for active NSF awardees.
+Key Information: TTP-T and TTP-P require NSF I-Corps training; TTP-P proposals must include a non-academic NSF-Catalyzed Partner.